medic/cht-docs/content/en/contribute/code/workflow.md

 ### Updating The Issue With What You Actually Did

-Put something on the GitHub issue with what the final change actually was.
+Add a comment to the GitHub issue with what the final change actually was.
 This is important for multiple cases including:
 - Non-technical people may not understand the conversation thread on the issue.
 GitHub is a place that developers work, but it is also common to send non-technical people links to issues in GitHub.
 - The QA team should have a quick way to know where to start testing.
 - Issues with a lot of discussion of alternative solutions need a clear resolution and indication of which route was taken.